Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/SE-Phase-11-Part1.md

 ---
-name: Phase 9 - Part 1
+name: Software Engineering - Phase 11
-about: This issue template is based of Phase09-Web.md contents.
+about: This issue template is based of Phase11-Web contents.
-title: Phase09-Part1-Team[Team Number]
+title: SE-Phase11-Part1-Team[Team Number]
 labels: ''
 assignees: ''

 ---

-This issue template is based of [Phase09-Web.md](https://github.com/Star-Academy/codestar-internship/blob/master/Projects/Phase09-Web/Phase09-Web.md) contents.
-Click on "Raw" button on right side of this page to see original markdown then create a new issue with orginal content of this tasklist:

-# Phase 9 First Part

 - [ ] Before starting: Read the link about history and purpose of creating & developing Web, then answer this questions:
   - [ ] How did developers provide server-client softwares for users before creation of web technologies?